 How to Care For Your Merino Wool Sweater

-The best way to protect your merino wool sweaters when you’re not wearing them is to store them in a tightly sealed plastic container to keep bugs and moths away from the wool.
-A few readers store their wool sweaters in Ziploc bags to protect their sweaters from moths.
+The best way to protect your merino wool sweaters when you’re not wearing them is to store them in a tightly sealed storage container to keep bugs and moths away from the wool.
+A few readers store their wool sweaters in storage bags to protect their sweaters from moths.

-One reader says, “I make sure my sweater is clean and properly dry, and then I place it in a Ziploc bag until it gets cold again.”
-A reader shares how she places her merino wool clothing in a drawer with an “unwrapped bar of soap or cedar balls to keep my clothing lovely and fresh.”
-Another reader says she “uses clear airtight plastic bins for my wool items.
-I put cedar balls in with them.”
+One reader says, “I make sure my sweater is clean and properly dry, and then I place it in a bag until it gets cold again.”
+A reader shares how she places her merino wool clothing in a drawer with an “unwrapped bar of soap or a lavender satchel to keep my clothing lovely and fresh.”
+Another reader says she “uses a cedar chest for my wool items.
+I put moth balls in with them.”

 What do you think are the best merino wool sweaters for traveling in the cold?
 Share in the comments below!